tpkn/readdirrec/README.md

 # readdirrec
-Node.js module for deep dir listing
+Module for deep directory listing

 Straightforward deep directory listing without async stuff, regular expressions and rest of bells and whistles.
 - Choose if it should be just files, or folders, or both in the results list